Happy Can Already!

 Happy Can Already! (欢喜就好 (Hoaⁿ‑hí-tō-hó)) is a Singaporean Chinese variety series which is telecast on Singapore's free-to-air channel, Mediacorp Channel 8.
 It stars Jack Neo, Mark Lee, Wang Lei, Benjamin Josiah Tan, Chua Lee Lian, and Jaspers Lai as the casts of the series.
 Happy Can Already! aired from 2 December 2016 to 3 February 2017, every Friday from 12:00pm to 12:30pm.

-This was the first non-Mandarin Chinese variety show to be produced on Channel 8 after a 30-year hiatus.
-This series is primarily targeted at Singaporean elderly as most of them speak Chinese dialects at home.
+Due to the restrictions of the Speak Mandarin Campaign, this series and Eat Already? were the first non-Mandarin Chinese shows produced for local television in more than three decades.
+Primarily in Singaporean Hokkien, the show targets Singaporean seniors, many of whom still speak non-Mandarin Chinese varieties, including Cantonese and Teochew, at home.

 Plot

 Liang Xi Mei laments that most of her old friends are not around anymore.
 Her eldest son Robert is now married to Mary and they have a daughter named Ah Girl.
-Her second son Albert is now in university, and Lion King has a son called Merlion King, where his father Lion King has been thrown in prison for the time being.
+Her second son Albert is now in university, and Lion King has a son called Merlion King, where the former has been thrown in prison for the time being.

 Each episode will start with a guest performance and interview, before proceeding to the skit segment.
 Performers in this program include veteran getai singers such as Liu Lingling and Hao Hao.
 The skit segments also feature cameo appearances by Aunty Lucy and others.